 Database software is capable of a range of actions on data stored within the database.
 It is important, for accurate forensic analysis, to know exactly what actions were performed.
-This requires specific information regarding the event type an audit record is referring to.
+This requires specific information regarding the event type to which an audit record refers.
 If event type information is not recorded and stored with the audit record, the record itself is of very limited use.

-As the database administrator (shown here as "postgres"), verify the current log\line\prefix setting in postgresql.conf:
+As the database administrator (shown here as "postgres"), verify the current log_line_prefix setting: